What is a hip replacement?

 Your doctor may recommend a hip replacement if you have:

-A hip replacement can reduce your pain, improve your mobility and give you a better quality of life.
+A hip replacement can reduce pain, improve mobility and improve quality of life.

 There might be alternatives, such as continuing with physical therapy, adding new methods of pain relief or trying hip resurfacing therapy.

 Hip replacement surgery is considered safe and effective.
-However, complications can include:
+However, very rarely, complications can include:

 - hip dislocation, especially in the first few months after surgery